-From our original 14 rows of vines, O'Farrell Country Vineyards has grown to include more than 60 rows and more than 460 plants.
+From our original 14 rows of vines, O'Farrell Country Vineyards has grown to include about 70 rows and 600 plants.
 One thing is unchanged: All 14 varieties we grow are muscadines, cultivars developed over more than 100 years from this grape species native to North America.
 Our vineyard includes multiple varieties of both black and bronze muscadines.

 Both Spanish and English explorers wrote about wild muscadine vines they found in North America as early as the 1500s, and it is the oldest wine grape in the New World.
 We're proud to make a truly American wine from the descendants of those native American vines.